 What is Critical to Quality Tree?

 CTQs answer this question: How does my work relate to the customer requirements, and how do I know when I have fulfilled them?
-CTQ helps you to understand customer’s general requirements in more specific terms.
-CTQs serve as a bridge between the internal process, its deliverables and customer satisfaction.
+CTQ helps you to understand the customer’s general requirements in more specific terms.
+CTQs serve as a bridge between the internal process, its deliverables, and customer satisfaction.

 How to identify CTQ parameters?